megahomyak/blog/README.md

 # Why?

-As a school project, to practice GitHub Actions and to remember the Rust programming language.
+As a school project, to practice GitHub Actions and to recall the Rust programming language.

 # How?